-Nitrate is produced by the beneficial bacteria in the pond and filters as they break down the fish’s toxic waste products (ammonia and nitrite).
-Nitrate is not toxic to pond fish, but excessively high levels can affect their reproduction.
+Nitrate is produced by the beneficial bacteria in the water and filters as they break down the fish’s toxic waste products (ammonia and nitrite).
+Nitrate is not typically toxic to fish, but excessively high levels (>100mg/l) can cause problems with growth.

 What do I do if the nitrate level is wrong?

-Maintenance of a zero level of nitrate in a pond is extremely difficult.
+Maintenance of a zero level of nitrate is extremely difficult.
 Most domestic water supplies have a low level of nitrate.
 The key to maintenance of low nitrates is regular water changes to dilute the build up of nitrate.
-Also, increasing the higher plant life in the pond should use up nitrate.
-This will lower the amount of nitrate available to algae.

 Contains 30 Tests